-We jumped right in with Bill Drayton who Zoomed in from Washington DC, and immediately challenged the students to see themselves as changemakers and social entrepreneurs.
+We jumped right in with Bill Drayton who Zoomed in from Washington DC, immediately challenging the students to see themselves as changemakers and social entrepreneurs.
 Bill focused his remarks on a couple of different Ashoka Fellows, the shared qualities of social entrepreneurs and their collective orientation to systems change.
 He also talked about the historical context of the rise of social entrepreneurship.
 I have heard Bill make similar remarks any number of times, but as I was listening this time, I was particularly struck by his defining the moment by the explosion in both the rate of change and the rate of interconnection.
 This was at the root, he explained, of the new inequality – the defining distinction between the ‘haves’ and ‘have nots’ being their respective ability to move from a world of work that emphasized repetition to a world where the key to success was the ability to adapt to (if not drive) rapid change.

 Bill described his own youthful start as a changemaker during the civil rights movement, the power of recognizing patterns, and the importance of questioning/not always following the rules.
 The irony of that final point as I launched into an overview of the course structure and expectations – including the (in my opinion) delightful no screens policy that is a Haas norm - did not escape me.
 Watching the students watching Bill was both fascinating and a little nerve-wracking for me.
 Did they get what a big deal he was?
 Was he being too abstract?
-I think they did and that he wasn’t., but I was also struck by how language can so easily ‘other’ us.
+I think they did and that he wasn’t, but I was also struck by how language can so easily ‘other’ us.
 When Bill was talking about ways of measuring the presence of changemaking, he referenced YouTube ‘clientele,’ as opposed to calling them followers, and the use of this term from a bygone era created just a brief moment of disconnect.
 It wasn’t a big deal in any way – nothing at all by way of comparison to what my non-native English speaking students are dealing with all the time - but in the moment it was notable and made me wonder about ways to address these more subtle manifestations of difference.

 As planned, I introduced myself and Melissa, the course Reader, talked a bit about her experience working with Teach for Malaysia and studying in the UK.
 A second year MBA candidate, Melissa briefly described her summer internship learning more about capital markets, and offered to support the students as they needed, available to talk about anything they might want to discuss.
 As she was speaking, I could not help but recognize how valuable it is to have someone involved in delivering the course who is closer, both in age and experience, to the students.
 We then broke into groups and I invited the students to go around and answer the “Three Minute Know Me” questions, which I’ve included below.

-Readings for this coming week: Guclu/Dees/Anderson “The Process of Social Entrepreneurship,”
+Readings for this coming week: Guclu/Dees/Anderson:“The Process of Social Entrepreneurship,”